acherep/CarND-PID-Control-Project/README.md

 The initial values were manually calibrated.
 To finetune the parameters, the twiddle was applied (see method *PID::Twiddle*).
 This procedure leaded to the following set of parameters (tau\_p = Kp = 0.09178, tau\_i = Ki = 0.00001, tau\_d = Kd = 0.52498).

+Paramenter tau\_p forces the car to converge to the road center, whereas tau\_d removes the oscilation component from this convergence.
+Parameter tau\_i eliminates the systematic bias from the measurement (which is small in our case).

 ---

 ## Dependencies